 Brookfield Zoo’s Hamill Family Play Zoo offers a sensory room where families can visit to have some quiet time.
 It features dimmed lighting, comfortable seating, and a variety of fidgets.
 BZ Care Kits are available at the North and South Guest Relations that contain noise-reducing headphones, name tags, and if lost ID bracelets and stickers.
 Sign language interpreters are available upon request (at least fourteen days in advance) for public programs and classes.
 Find out more about their accessible amenities before your visit.

-The Shedd Aquarium has a quiet room located in the Northern Trust Suite that can be used as a calming room, prayer room, or place to privately recharge mobility devices.
-If you plan to attend any animal spotlights, these are low sensory experiences where guests can step out if needed.
 Visit the accessibility page for more information on requesting a sign language interpreter, how to download the sensory-friendly app, resources for deaf or hard of hearing, and those who are blind or have low vision.
 You will also find details here about parking, accessibility, and locations designated for you to access noise reducing headphones.

 The Children’s Museum of Oak Lawn offers sensory friendly play sessions for children the second Wednesday of every month from 5:00pm to 7:00pm.
-The price to participate is $3 for adults and children twelve months and older.
+The price to participate is $5 for adults and children twelve months and older.
 This experience provides space to move and play, dimmed lighting, and limited noise.
 Click to learn more or register.

 Kohl Children’s Museum‘s special events called “Everyone Can Play” are free events that are hosted throughout the year and require pre-registration.
 This event is for all children and families who would like calm, creative and collaborative play.
 The museum collaborates with community groups and organizations to provide children and families with special needs the ability to experience the museum after it closes to the general public.